-Petersburg ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
+Cherokee ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be dismissed.
-The district's policy regarding employee drug use follows:
+The district's policy regarding employee drug use can be found at www.cherokeeisd.net School Board, Board Policy Online - DH(LOCAL).

-See Policy DH (LOCAL) - available in central office.

-Tobacco Products and E-Cigarette Use
+Tobacco and Nicotine Products and E-Cigarette Use